 If you don’t have previous religious experiences that are meaningful for you, think about other times you’ve felt awe, wonder, or a desire to expand yourself.

-In your previous experiences with religion or with magic, what things were unpleasant for you?
+What things were unpleasant for you?
 Which ones simply turned you off?

 When you’ve come across references to modern Paganism, what made them interesting to you?
 We all know that media representations of Paganism can be deeply flawed.
-But at the same time, a lot of us find a lot to love in the midnight margarita scene in Practical Magic (laughter and fun!) or have moments out of the Harry Potter series that feel numinous to us, even though we know they’re fiction.
+But at the same time, a lot of us find a lot to love in the midnight margarita scene in Practical Magic (laughter and fun!) or have moments out of the Harry Potter or other fantasy series that feel numinous to us, even though we know they’re fiction.

 Knowing the type of thing that resonates with you can help you go look for more of it.
 Knowing which things make you uncomfortable (in not-useful ways) can help you filter out paths, groups, or practices that aren’t a good fit for you.

-Your current interests?
+Your current interests:

 Sit down and make a list – brainstorming – of all the things that you’re vaguely interested in that are related to Paganism.
 Maybe that’s different ritual practices or days to celebrate.
 Maybe that’s deity names.
 Maybe that’s types of divination.
 Maybe it’s all sorts of other things, like hoping there’s a group you can find that you’d fit with, or caring about how a path handle gender or relationships, or that they’d support a particular experience you’ve had.